Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

 ### Get the Ubuntu Bionic image with development packages installed

-A pre-built image with packages in [setup.sh](base/setup.sh) can be fetched from Docker host
+A pre-built image with packages in [setup.sh](base/setup.sh) is available in Docker host
 ``` bash
 docker pull byhuang/ubuntu-dev:base
 ```